stackotter/swift-cross-ui/Sources/SwiftCrossUI/SwiftCrossUI.docc/State basics.md

 and views.
 State generally trickles down through your view hierarchies.
 Variables without the ``State`` annotation aren't reactive.

+If you want to persist a small amount of data to disk, use ``AppStorage``.

 For situations where you need data to trickle back up again, use ``Binding`` (think mutable references to state).